-Minor_EnvHort - Minor in Environmental Horticulture Degree Designation: Minor
+Minor AgCom - Minor in Agricultural Communication

+Degree Designation: Minor

-Students may earn a minor in discipline areas where majors are offered at the bachelor's level if they complete the required 15 to 18 semester hours of coursework, 9 semester hours of which must be 3000- or 4000level courses.
+Students may earn a minor in discipline areas where majors are offered at the bachelor's level if they complete the required 15 to 18 semester hours of coursework, 9 semester hours of which must be 3000- or 4000-level courses.
 A minor may be earned simultaneously with or subsequently to earning a bachelor degree.
-Courses taken in Core Areas A through E may not be counted as course work in the minor.
+Courses taken in Core Areas A through E may not be counted as course work in the minor degree.